IsrarHussain99/SupportTicket_WebApp/README.md

 - This system was developed to provide a simple system for IT support teams to view open tickets open by collegues.
 - Allows collegues from different departments to enter the issues they face to allow an effective workflow between IT support and the rest of the business.

-- React frontend not included in this repo.
+- React.js, Redux frontend not included in this repo.